Agam9427/WiDS-2022-23/Week 1/readme.md

 Learn more about [Data Preparation](https://www.alteryx.com/glossary/data-preparation) and **Exploratory Data Analysis** which is arguably the most important step.
 Here's a good [Youtube Playlist](https://youtube.com/playlist?list=PLZoTAELRMXVPQyArDHyQVjQxjj_YmEuO9) for EDA.
 [Here's](https://www.youtube.com/watch?v=v5dqavbyE-I) a short video recap for EDA.

 ## Assignment 2
+Refer to the three files namely [data_october.csv](https://github.com/Agam9427/WiDS-2022-23/blob/main/Week%201/data_october.csv),[data_november.csv](https://github.com/Agam9427/WiDS-2022-23/blob/main/Week%201/data_november.csv) and [data_december.csv](https://github.com/Agam9427/WiDS-2022-23/blob/main/Week%201/data_december.csv)
+Combine the three files programmatically, Carry out EDA and draw some inferences by working with the data.
+These inferences can be related to anything that can help the firm make decisions or create new strategies.
+Keep a .ipynb python notebook for the code and a word/doc file for inferences.
+Submission link will be provided :).
+I'll share my solution for this at the end.

+## Optional Assignment (Hard)
+This will be a big challenge and completing this will surely make you stand out.

+**DATA EXTRACTION AND NLP**

+## Objective
+The objective of this assignment is to extract textual data articles from the given URL and perform text analysis to compute variables that are explained below.

+## Data Extraction

+For each of the articles, given in the input.xlsx file, extract the article text and save the extracted article in a text file with URL_ID as its file name.

+While extracting text, please make sure your program extracts only the article title and the article text.
+It should not extract the website header, footer, or anything other than the article text.

+** NOTE: YOU MUST USE PYTHON PROGRAMMING TO EXTRACT DATA FROM THE URLs.
+YOU CAN USE BEATIFULSOUP, SELENIUM OR SCRAPY, OR ANY OTHER PYTHON LIBRARIES THAT YOU PREFER FOR DATA CRAWLING. **

+## Data Analysis
+For each of the extracted texts from the article, perform textual analysis and compute variables, given in the output structure excel file.
+You need to save the output in the exact order as given in the output structure file, “Output Data Structure.xlsx”

+## Variables
+Definition of each of the variables is given in the “Text Analysis.docx” file.
+Look for these variables in the analysis document (Text Analysis.docx):
+* POSITIVE SCORE
+* NEGATIVE SCORE
+* POLARITY SCORE
+* SUBJECTIVITY SCORE
+* AVG SENTENCE LENGTH
+* PERCENTAGE OF COMPLEX WORDS
+* FOG INDEX
+* AVG NUMBER OF WORDS PER SENTENCE
+* COMPLEX WORD COUNT
+* WORD COUNT
+* SYLLABLE PER WORD
+* PERSONAL PRONOUNS
+* AVG WORD LENGTH

+## Output Data Structure
+Output Variables:
+* All input variables in “Input.xlsx”
+* POSITIVE SCORE
+* NEGATIVE SCORE
+* POLARITY SCORE
+* SUBJECTIVITY SCORE
+* AVG SENTENCE LENGTH
+* PERCENTAGE OF COMPLEX WORDS